 - Pour the sauce into a large pot and bring up to a boil (be careful, it will spit).
 Cover, then let simmer on low for about 15 minutes.
 Turn off heat, then stir in chocolate until melted and fully combined.

 - Remove the peel from the the remaining onion and cut half of it into thin rounds.
-Set them aside, then finely dice the rest of the onion.
+Set them aside, then finely dice the rest.

 - Add the diced onion and 1 cup of mole sauce to the chicken, then mix to combine.
 Taste for seasoning and add more salt if needed.